From Bob Dylan to Tom Waits: The Ramones 10 best covers of all time

 10. ‘My Back Pages’ – Bob Dylan

-While ‘My Back Pages’ marked a moment that Bob Dylan changed direction away from “one-dimensional songs”, the Ramones decided to rip up the map and totally spin the song around when they put their own special sauce into the song’s recipe in the early 1990s as part of their covers album Acid Eaters.
+While ‘My Back Pages’ marked a moment that Bob Dylan changed direction away from “one-dimensional songs” and moved towards more introspective work, the Ramones decided to rip up the map and totally spin the song around when they put their own special sauce into the song’s recipe.

 It’s a powerful tribute to Dylan, whom most artists would say was an influence on their career but perhaps held special meaning for the New Yorkers.
 Naturally, the track is imbued with the sense of urgency the group took everywhere with them.